 A booklet is available containing information and help on the transition to primary school.
 It also includes details of individual schools' admissions criteria and their admission numbers.
 View the Primary and Secondary Education in Middlesbrough document.

-If you have questions, you can check our frequently asked questions page for the answers.
+If you have questions about school admissions, you can check our frequently asked questions page for the answers.

 If a school is unable to offer your child a place, you can appeal against the decision.

 Waiting lists will be maintained for those unsuccessful in gaining a place at their preferred school for admissions to the Reception year and Year 7.
-The waiting lists will be maintained until 31 December of the intake year, after which time they will close.
+The waiting lists will be maintained for schools in Middlesbrough until 31 December of the intake year, after which time they will close.
+If you've applied for schools outside of Middlesbrough, you'll need to check with the council for that school's area about how their waiting list is maintained.

 If places become available, they will be allocated according to the schools' over-subscription criteria.